40 Best Female Singers of the 70s: Notable Women in Music

 24. Dusty Springfield

-Dusty Springfield, though her career had slowed, continued to release albums.
-She had a beautiful voice and soul that made an indelible mark on pop music and the industry, and her legacy as one of the best female singers continued to inspire many other artists.
+Dusty Springfield, despite the slowdown of her career, still continued to issue albums.
+Her voice and soul were beautiful and left an everlasting impression on the pop music and the industry and her legacy of being among the finest female singers kept on inspiring numerous other singers.

 25. Anne Murray

-Anne Murray achieved significant commercial success with her crossover blend of pop and country music during the 70s.
-Her gentle vocals and easy-listening style resonated with a wide audience.
-As one of the best female singers, Murray's music provided a soothing soundtrack.
-Murray also had a big impact on many other female artists.
+Anne Murray was able to experience great commercial success in her crossover of pop and country music in the 70s.
+Her soft voice and easy listening nature appealed to a large group of people.
+Being one of the greatest female singers, the music of Murray was a calming background.
+Murray too influenced a considerable number of other female artists.

 26. Roberta Flack